Liz Dennis

 Elizabeth Salisbury Dennis AC FTSE FAA (born 10 December 1943) is an Australian scientist working mainly in the area of plant molecular biology.
 She is currently a chief scientist at the plant division of CSIRO Canberra.
 She was elected a Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE) in 1987, and the Australian Academy of Science in 1995.
 She jointly received the inaugural Prime Minister's Science Prize together with Professor Jim Peacock in 2000 for her outstanding achievements in science and technology.

 Personal background

 Early years and education

 Elizabeth Salisbury Dennis, known as Liz Dennis, was born in Sydney, New South Wales, Australia, on 10 December 1943.
-In her school years, she was inspired by the life of Marie Curie and decided to become a scientist.
+In her school years at MLC School in Sydney she was inspired by the life of Marie Curie and decided to become a scientist.
 She completed a Bachelor of Science in chemistry and biochemistry at the University of Sydney (1964), and focused on DNA replication in bacteria during her Ph.D entitled "Studies on the Bacillus subtilis genome" (awarded in 1968).